-Not just for Christmas, these little cabbages are high in sulphur-containing compounds responsible for their distinctive smell and have long been recognised for their protective effects on cancer, explains Nutritionist Rob Hobson.
-Plus, vitamins B and K, phosphorus, protein and folate in addition to 75mg vitamin C.
+Not just for Christmas, these little cabbages are high in sulphur-containing compounds responsible for their distinctive smell, explains Nutritionist Rob Hobson, plus, vitamins B and K, phosphorus, protein and folate in addition to 75mg vitamin C.

 Just one serving of this leafy green favourite contains 80mg of vitamin C, and is a certified ‘powerhouse’ when it comes to other nutrients.
 Unusually rich in bone-friendly vitamin K, jam-packed with fibre and omega 3, plus 200 per cent of your RDA for vitamin A, kale is also a source of more than 45 different antioxidant flavonoids and cancer-protecting glucosinolates.